 But sometimes people have seen fit to pay me in appreciation for my writing services.
 Here are some links to examples of my professional work around the Web.

-All my stuff on USgamer — barring communal pieces from the whole staff — can be found here.
+All my stuff from USgamer — barring communal pieces from the whole staff — can be found here.

 I was Inside Network’s resident reviewer for a little over a year.
-I review Facebook games over at Inside Social Games and mobile (iOS and Android) games and apps at Inside Mobile Apps.
-I also compile a weekly report for Inside Network’s metrics service AppData.
+I reviewed Facebook games over at Inside Social Games and mobile (iOS and Android) games and apps at Inside Mobile Apps.
+I also compiled a weekly report for Inside Network’s metrics service AppData.

 Games Are Evil